goatshriek/stumpless/docs/development.md

 the installed library being used by accident.

 A few other documents may be helpful for newcomers to glance through:
+ * [Contributing Guidelines](CONTRIBUTING.md) If you have not read these yet, definitely do this soon.
+This document contains basic getting started info about different ways to contribute to stumpless, including a discussion of the branching scheme.
  * [docs/acronyms.md](acronyms.md) lists acronyms and initialisms used in the source of stumpless.
  * [docs/portability.md](portability.md) describes the framework used in